Tom Fitzgerald described Octave’s career as a professor very well in this article. Here are a few highlights:

 In the early 60’s Tavy began the ambitious project of writing a book on chemical reactor design.
 This groundbreaking book, Chemical Reaction Engineering, finally “slew the the monster of chemical kinetics and produced a book which was appealing to undergraduates.”
 This book has been printed in 13 languages and is still used today in undergraduate Chemical Engineering classes around the world.

 In 1963-64 Octave took his family to Cambridge, England for a sabbatical, then returned to IIT and co-wrote another book, Fluidization Engineering with Daizo Kunii.
 Between 1964-69 he wrote numerous articles and more books as well as took a second sabbatical to Cambridge, and in 1969 he ended up back in Corvallis teaching at the Chemical Engineering Dept. at OSU.
 He also received two honorary degrees and numerous awards.

 In 1991 Octave retired with a surprise party hosted by many of his former students and colleagues and friends, with folks coming from across the continent and ‘best wishes’ faxes sent from around the world.

-In 2000 Octave was thrilled to be inducted into the National Academy of Engineers.
+In 2000 Octave was thrilled to be inducted into the National Academy of Engineering.
 He has written numerous editions to several of his books as well as a few new ones in 2009 (Rambling Through Science and Technology) and 2012 (Tracers).